GNS3/gns3-server/docs/curl.rst

     }

-Manual creation of a dynamips node
+Manual creation of a Dynamips node
 -----------------------------------

 .. code-block:: shell-session